Bandalag Íslenskra Skáta (BIS)

 The Constitution of Bandalag Íslenskra Skáta states that the main purpose of the Association is to aid children and young people into becoming independent, active and responsible individuals in society.
 The Association aims to fulfil that purpose through working in small groups, with outdoor experiences, projects teaching various useful skills, with international co-operation.

 Every county’s Boy and Girl Scout groups are members of Bandalag Íslenskra Skáta.
 Each group has both boys and girls as members.
 The groups are divided into patrols with about six members, and about five patrols form a troop.
 In larger areas, troops join to form the county.
 Each county works mostly independently but organizes its programme according to the policies of Bandalag Íslenskra Skáta.

 It is the responsibility of the Association to develop the programme for all age levels, and to co-ordinate leader training.
 The Association also handles the contact with Boy and Girl Scouts, as well as Associations from other countries.

-In addition to the National Executive Board, three permanent committees are elected to handle the overall responsibilities of the work of the Association: the Programme Committee, the Training Committee and the International Committee.
+In addition to the National Executive Board, four permanent committees are elected to handle the overall responsibilities of the work of the Association: the Programme Committee, the Training Committee, External relations Committee and the International Committee.